Avalander/blog-posts/snake-clone-2.md

     ])
 ```

-That would be enough, however, since the `GameOver` component already tells us the final score, there is no need to render also the `Score` component when the game is running, so we can render either depending on the value of `is_running`.
+That would be enough, however, since the `GameOver` component already tells us the final score, there is no need to render also the `Score` component when the game is over, so we can render either depending on the value of `is_running`.

 ```javascript
 // main.js